-Vanilla planifolia growed well in the greenhouses of Europe, and from there was sent to the tropical colonies of France and The Netherlands.
-Sommé was responsible for providing Joseph Marchal, former employee of the Dutch East Indies from Brussels, with five potted Vanilla planifolia cuttings to take from Antwerp to Batavia (Java) for acclimatization in the Dutch Indies in 1819 [42,47].
-A year later, a single cutting of V. planifolia taken by Marchal survived the 181 day journey to Java (Indonesia) and was cultivated with difficulty at Buitenzorg.
+Vanilla planifolia grew well in the greenhouses of Europe and, from there, was sent to the tropical colonies of France and The Netherlands.
+Sommé was responsible for providing Joseph Marchal, a former employee of the Dutch East Indies from Brussels, with five potted Vanilla planifolia cuttings to take from Antwerp to Batavia (Java) for acclimatization in the Dutch Indies in 1819 [42,47].
+A year later, a single cutting of V. planifolia taken by Marchal survived the 181-day journey to Java (Indonesia) and was cultivated with difficulty at Buitenzorg.
 In 1840 or 1841, C.G.C.
 Reinwardt and Carl Ludwig Blume, director of the national herbarium of The Netherlands (Rijksherbarium), recommended the Dutch government to transfer V. planifolia and make a new attempt to introduce Vanilla culture into Java [48,49].
 About two dozen plants were purchased from Belgium and brought to Leiden, from where Mr. Pierot would take them to Java for cultivation, constituting the second introduction of the species to Indonesia [50].
-In a letter dated 16th December 1844, Teijsmann [51] confirms that the V. planifolia plants sent to Java are growing well, have now bloomed.
+In a letter dated 16th December 1844, Teijsmann [51] confirms that the V. planifolia plants sent to Java were growing well, and had now bloomed.
 De Vriese [49] also tells us that plants from Leiden were sent to Suriname.

-In 1822, Marchant, previous colonial administrator on Réunion island (ordonnateur de l’île Bourbon) visited L.A.G.
+In 1822, Marchant, the previous colonial administrator on Réunion island (ordonnateur de l’île Bourbon), visited L.A.G.
 Bosc in Paris and obtained V. planifolia cuttings to be cultivated at the estate of his mother-in-law Madame Fréon at la Belle-Eau, Réunion [52].
 It is believed that it is the descendants of these plants that Féréol Bellier-Beaumont cultivated at his estate in Bellevue, Sainte Suzanne.
-In 1833 a V. planifolia plant flowered in the Botanical Garden of Padua (today Italy, but at that time under Austrian rule) where it flowered again in 1840 and 1841, while mature fruits first dropped in May of 1842 [53].
+In 1833, a V. planifolia plant flowered in the Botanical Garden of Padua (today Italy, but at that time under Austrian rule), where it flowered again in 1840 and 1841, while mature fruits first dropped in May of 1842 [53].

 Figure 2.
 Original illustrations of V. planifolia from Greville’s collection.
 (A,B) Detailed sketches were prepared by Franz Bauer and published in the Illustrations of orchidaceous plants.
 (C) Illustration by Sir William Jackson Hooker published in the Paradisus Londinensis accompanying the description of the botanical name Myrobroma fragrans Salisb.
 (D) Nomenclatural type for the name V. planifolia Andrews published in the Botanist’s Repository. ©Biodiversity Heritage Library.